Wang Li (politician): Downfall and prison

 In January 1968 Wang was sent to Qincheng Prison.
 He was never prosecuted for any crimes, and was released in 1982.
-In 1983, he was expelled from the Communist Party of China, despite not having played any political role following his release.
-Neither the Mao-era or post-Mao Communist Party specified the nature of Wang Li's crimes, making his case one of the more perplexing episodes of Communist Party historiography.
+In 1983, he was expelled from the CCP, despite not having played any political role following his release.
+Neither the Mao-era or post-Mao CCP specified the nature of Wang Li's crimes, making his case one of the more perplexing episodes of CCP historiography.

 Wang's case presented a difficult conundrum for party historians.
 Recognizing that Wang Li was essentially a political sacrificial lamb for Mao, Jiang Qing, and other members of the Cultural Revolution 'central command', the post-Mao party, still holding Mao officially in high regard, could not highlight Mao's own role in Wang's downfall; at the same time, it was also unable to rehabilitate Wang Li as a Cultural Revolution "victim" as Wang himself was one of the most fervent advocates of persecuting others at the early stages of the movement.
 This inherent contradiction meant that Wang's case was never truly resolved, and that official party histories continued to cast Wang as having had far more agency and culpability for events over which he had little control.

 Wang lived in obscurity in west Beijing for the rest of his life.
 He wrote the party leadership on 102 separate occasions to ask for forgiveness and rehabilitation but was rebuffed.
 Wang wrote a set of detailed memoirs about his involvement in the Cultural Revolution - a work that has emerged as a key primary source in the study of the time period.
 The memoir revealed that Wang continued to be an ideologically committed Maoist after he was released from prison.
 In the work, Wang steadfastly avoided criticizing Mao personally; he was less reticent about Jiang Qing, Kang Sheng, and others.

 In May 1996, Wang was diagnosed with pancreatic cancer.
 He died at Beijing Tumour Hospital on October 21, 1996.